amzn/selling-partner-api-samples/use-cases/pricing-b2b/README.md

 To execute the deployment script, follow the steps below.
 1. Identify the deployment script for the programming language you want for your Sample Solution App.
    1. For example, for the java application the file is [app/scripts/java/java-app.sh](app/scripts/java/java-app.sh)
-2. Execute the script from your terminal
+2. Execute the script from your terminal or Git Bash
-   1. For example, to execute the Java deployment script in a Unix-based system, run `bash java-app.sh`
+   1. For example, to execute the Java deployment script in a Unix-based system or using Git Bash, run `bash java-app.sh`
 3. Wait for the CloudFormation stack creation to finish
    1. Navigate to [CloudFormation console](https://console.aws.amazon.com/cloudformation/home)
    2. Wait for the stack named **sp-api-app-\<language\>-*random_suffix*** to show status `CREATE_COMPLETE`